 - 1. To participate in the Honors Program, all eligible students must sign a contract of commitment by Orientation of their freshman year. - 2.
-Students must maintain a 3.0 cumulative grade point average (GPA) to remain in the Honors Program. - a.
-If a student's cumulative GPA drops below a 3.0, a student is placed on Honors Program probation for one semester. - b.
-If a student's cumulative GPA is not raised back to 3.0 by the end of the probationary semester, the student is dismissed from the Honors Program. - 3.
-Students must take 27-30 credits of Honors designated courses, at least 12 of which must be at the 300- or 400- levels. - 4.
-Students must take and pass the Honors Seminar for 0 credits each semester. - 5.
-Students must take a minimum of 12 (and a maximum of 18) credits of Honors designated courses in their program major. - 6.
-Students must conduct self-assessments at the end of each academic year reflecting on their intellectual and personal growth, using evidence from their coursework and activities to substantiate claims.
-The Honors Program Coordinator will evaluate students. - 7.
-If a student fails an Honors Seminar, he or she is dismissed from the Honors Program. - 8.
+Students must maintain a 3.0 grade point average in order to remain in the Honors Program. - a.
+If a student's cumulative GPA drops below 3.0, the student is placed on probation for one semester. - b.
+If the student's cumulative GPA does not return to the required level by the end of the probationary semester, the student is dismissed from the Honors Program. - 3.
+Students must take COR 101 H, and five additional Honors designated courses, at least two of which must be at the 300 level or above. - 4.
+Of these four additional Honors designated courses, two must be in the liberal arts and sciences and two must be in the student's major.
+Honors Learning Contracts must be completed for each of these courses prior to the start of the semester in which they are taken. - 5.
+Students must take and pass the Honors Seminar (for 0 credit hours) each semester.
+If a student fails Honors Seminar, the student is dismissed from the Honors Program. - 6.
+At the conclusion of their final semester, before graduation, Honors students will participate in an Honors Symposium, presenting an original research or creative project. - 7.
+At least one service learning experience (of the two required for graduation) will be completed through the required Honors Seminar. - 8.
 A student's financial aid status may be adjusted if the student voluntarily leaves or is dismissed from the Honors Program.